-Join Garrick Chow for an in-depth discussion in this video Use Auto-punch, part of Up and Running with Auria Pro.
+Join Garrick Chow for an in-depth discussion in this video Use Auto-punch, part of Learning Auria Pro.

 - In the previous movie, we recorded…eight tracks simultaneously in Auria.…Now, our bass player Abe has let me know…that there's one section he'd like to go back and fix.…So I'm going to switch over to the Edit window,…and I think the playhead is about where we need it to be,…but Abe, if you could just give it a listen…and let me know which part it is you want to fix.…♫ Gave up feeling love for the winter ♫…- One, two, three, four.…(soft rock music)…- Okay, so there's just that one note there…which is a little bit late, but we can fix that.…

 So this is actually a great opportunity…to show you Auria's Auto-Punch feature,…which lets you go back and fix specific parts of a take…so you don't have to redo the entire track.…Now the way to do this…is to set your in and out points.…Basically, you're telling Auria…where you want the recording to start,…and where you want it to stop,…and there are two ways to do this.…From here in the Edit window,…you can double-tap anywhere in the timeline…and start dragging,…and you can see that starts highlighting…